shimanauskas/sandrasforth/README.md

 There's a pair of buffers for input and output. `accept` reads input and places it in the `input` buffer.
 Each invocation of `key` then accesses the buffer and reads a character from it onto the stack.
 Then, `emit` can take that character and put it in the `output` buffer, which we can `flush`.

-`flush` is issued every time user is done typing input, to show results. 'word' also uses the `output` buffer.
+`flush` is issued every time user is done typing input, to show results. `word` also uses the `output` buffer.
 This means that if you use it without `empty`ing `output` afterwards, you might get some text back.

 You can also `reset` the `input` buffer.